UMM-CSci-Systems/Log-processing/README.md

 where the files have the form `<machine name>_secure.tgz`.
-The file `toad_secure.tgz` would be a compressed `tar` archive containing the relevent log files from a machine named `toad`.
+The file `toad_secure.tgz` would be a compressed `tar` archive containing the relevant log files from a machine named `toad`.

 `process_logs.sh` then:

-* Creates a temporary scratch directory to store all the intermediate files in.
+- Creates a temporary scratch directory to store all the intermediate files in.
-* Loops over the compressed `tar` files provided on the command line, extracting the contents of each file we were given.
+- Loops over the compressed `tar` files provided on the command line, extracting the contents of each file we were given.
 See below for more info on the recommended file structure after extracting the log files.
-  * The set of files to work with for the lab are in the `log_files` directory of your project.
+  - The set of files to work with for the lab are in the `log_files` directory of your project.
-* Calls `process_client_logs.sh` on each client's set of logs to generate a set of temporary, intermediate files that are documented below.
+- Calls `process_client_logs.sh` on each client's set of logs to generate a set of temporary, intermediate files that are documented below.
 This needs to happen once for every set of client logs; you can just do it in the same loop that does the extraction above.
-* Calls `create_username_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a pie chart showing the usernames with the most failed logins.
+- Calls `create_username_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a pie chart showing the usernames with the most failed logins.
 This and the following steps only need to happen once, and thus should _not_ be in the extraction/processing loop.
-* Calls `create_hours_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a column chart showing the hours of the day with the most failed logins.
+- Calls `create_hours_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a column chart showing the hours of the day with the most failed logins.
-* Calls `create_country_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a map chart showing the countries where most of the failed logins came from.
+- Calls `create_country_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a map chart showing the countries where most of the failed logins came from.
-* Calls `assemble_report.sh` which pulls the results from the previous three scripts into a single HTML/JavaScript document that generates the three desired plots in a single page.
+- Calls `assemble_report.sh` which pulls the results from the previous three scripts into a single HTML/JavaScript document that generates the three desired plots in a single page.
-* Moves the resulting `failed_login_summary.html` file from the scratch directory back up to the directory where `process_logs.sh` was called.
+- Moves the resulting `failed_login_summary.html` file from the scratch directory back up to the directory where `process_logs.sh` was called.

 Our solution extracts the contents of each archive into a directory (in the